oVirt/ovirt-site/source/api/using-rest-api-in-web-ui.html.md

 *   no need for GWT-specific hacks, such as tricking GWT compiler into thinking that all shared code is live
 *   not using Java `BackendLocal` interface directly, i.e. abstract away from query/action concept used internally by Engine backend

-The secondary goal of this effort is to provide implementation utilizing REST API in a way that allows reuse by any JavaScript-based application, be it oVirt web UI, [UI plugins](Features/UIPlugins) or any other web application.
+*The secondary goal* of this effort is to provide implementation utilizing REST API in a way that allows reuse by any JavaScript-based application, be it oVirt web UI, [UI plugins](Features/UIPlugins) or any other web application.
 This means the REST API will be used by more clients; considering the added potential for change requests driven by client-specific requirements, this should result in overall improvement of REST API itself.

+*Note:* due to deRPC "experimental" status, any further GWT SDK upgrade has potential to introduce regressions to deRPC implementation, including semantics of custom field serializers and rules for serializable user-defined types.
+In oVirt UI, we should therefore consider upgrading GWT SDK only after having a well-defined migration path to REST API.

 ### Design Proposal